ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

     - The `resources` section lists the files describing the resources used to deploy MetalLB:

       - The first item points to the official `Kustomization` declaration of MetalLB.
-Notice how the url also specifies which version of MetalLB to deploy: `ref=v0.15.2`.
+Notice how the URL also specifies which version of MetalLB to deploy: `ref=v0.15.2`.

       - The other two items point to the local YAML files you have created previously to declare the alloted IP range for MetalLB.